 What sort of document is required to satisfy item 3 above (the document from the authorities stating when the license was issued, etc.)?

-If you cannot successfully argue this, contact your local authority in your home country to request if a document of this nature can be provided.
+If you cannot successfully argue this, contact your embassy or the local authority in your home country to request if a document of this nature can be provided.

 Can I exchange the Georgian license for one in another country if I leave Georgia?

 That would depend on the country in which you wish to make the exchange, and you should seek advice from the relevant authorities in that country.

 If I can drive legally in Georgia so long as my last legal entry was less than 1 year ago, do I need a Georgian license if I leave and return more than once a year?

 This is a bit of a grey area.
 If your passport shows that your last entry was less than 1 year ago, then you most likely can drive on your foreign license, even if you have been mostly in Georgia for many years.
 What the law says and how the law is enforced tends to differ in some instances, so all we can comment is that, if you have not got a visa stamp proving you have been in the country for less than 1 year, definitely don’t drive on a foreign license.

 If you normally live here, and have for more than 1 year, but do have a last entry of less than 1 year, then the risk is on you if you continue to drive on your foreign license.
 We can’t say for sure how the law would be applied in this case.